devinj1121/lmaze_automate/README.md

 1. **File Type & Headings**: Your file must be a .txt file with no headings (e.g., like in CSV files).

 1. **Words**: The program treats each space-separated token in the sentence as a word, generating a distractor for each.
-In English, this is intuitive.
+In English and Russian, this is intuitive.
 In the first line of the example above, "blabla" and "bla" would thus be two separate words.
 However, for Japanese, what is treated as a word is more flexible to the experiment design.
 For example, it may be reasonable to treat a string like `その学生が` as one word.
 This would mean participants would be presented with the choice between `その学生が` and a generated distractor such as `そのが学生`.

 2. **Fixed Distractors**: Distractors are kept constant across the conditions of the same item.
 So, since item1 has "bla" in multiple conditions, the same distractor will be used.
 However, in item2, a new distractor for "bla" will be generated and used for any other instances of "bla" in item2.